-Ruben Quesada is a gifted writer, fluent in both English and Spanish.
-He is the editor of the forthcoming volume of essays Latino Poetics from University of New Mexico Press, author of poetry collection Next Extinct Mammal, and translator of Luis Cernuda's poetry, Exiled from the Throne of Night.
+A gifted writer, editor and translator with over a decade of practical experience and training, Dr. Quesada is the editor of a forthcoming volume of essays Latino Poetics from University of New Mexico Press, author of poetry collection Next Extinct Mammal, and translator of Luis Cernuda's poetry, Exiled from the Throne of Night.

 Dr. Quesada serves as an editor for the Chicago Review of Books and Queen Mob's Tea House.
 He has served as a contributor to Ploughshares, The Rumpus, Iron Horse Literary Review, Luna Luna Magazine, The Cossack Review, and Cobalt Review.